 Get Alerts for Your Medications

-MediWatch tracks 222 active shortages across 896 medications.
+MediWatch tracks current official shortage rows across hundreds of medicines.
 Sign up free and get notified when your prescription is affected.

 Start Monitoring FreeSources: DHSC Medicine Supply Notifications, NHSBSA Serious Shortage Protocols, Community Pharmacy England.
-Data accurate as of 12 May 2026.
+Article snapshot accurate as of 12 May 2026; live-status notes added 13 June 2026.